raid-guild/moloch-contract-extensions/README.md

 contributors: @wolflo @dekanbro

+### Daedalus

+file: Minion type contract setup as a sub dao of a parent dao

+description: Takes and extra an extra argument in the contractor to set parent dao and exposes a function to do withdraws from it.
+This is mainly a UX thing so withdraws do not require another proposal and go directly to the dao bank.

+contributors: @dekanbro

 ## Vaults

 Vaults are proposal helpers that have some token balance that can be offered through tribute